The Eye (The Lord of the Rings: The Rings of Power): Critical response

-The review aggregator website Rotten Tomatoes calculated that 83% of 23 critics reviews were positive and the average rating for the episode was 7.6 out of 10.
+Review aggregator website Rotten Tomatoes calculated that 83% of 23 critics reviews for the episode were positive, and the average of rated reviews was 7.6 out of 10.
 The website's critics consensus reads, "'The Eye' blinks when it comes to fully capitalizing on the momentum that its predecessor's volcanic climax promised, but it succeeds admirably in dovetailing plotlines and teeing up a cohesive finale."